 The gospel is the power of God unto salvation.
-(Rom 1:16) But some have picked up the notion that reciting the Good News of Jesus Christ's death, burial, and resurrection and adding a salvation "recipe" to the mix has some kind of mystical ability to convert people.
+(Rom 1:16) In that sense, the Good News can indeed change a person into a brand-new creation.
+(2 Cor 5:17) But some have picked up the notion that reciting a formulaic 30-second sermon on Jesus Christ's death, burial, and resurrection has some kind of mystical ability to convert people.

 While attending a ceremony for one of my troops retiring from the Air Force, I met his Baptist pastor.
-I introduced myself and told him I was a Christian.
-When I told him I was in the Church of Christ, he shook his head in dismay and began praying and preaching me the gospel.
+I introduced myself and told him I was a Christian and in the Church of Christ.
+As I expected, he shook his head in dismay and began praying and preaching me the gospel.
 Doctrinal issues aside, I’ve met many like him, especially “street” preachers.
-They find an opportunity to use the gospel message as sort of a magical formula.
-These guys actually believe that if you hear the right phrases, scriptures, etc from the Bible, you will somehow be “zapped” by God and become Christ’s disciple.
+They find an opportunity to use the gospel message as a sort of magical formula.
+These guys actually believe that if you hear the right phrases, scriptures, etc from the Bible, you will somehow be “zapped” by God and become a Christian.

-I was in a college speech class.
-One of the students was a young man who used the class as an opportunity to preach the Gospel to the rest of the class, whom he considered unrepentant sinners.
+In a college speech class I attended a young man would use the other students, whom he considered unrepentant sinners, as an opportunity to preach the Gospel.
 After the third “speech,” some in the class had had enough and told him to come up with something else—they didn’t want to hear it.
 To which, the young man replied, “I gave you the gospel, so now, you won’t have any excuse if you wind up in Hell.”

 These guys are like the gunslingers of the Wild West, making a notch on their pistol for every guy they kill.
+Once the message has been preached to every living person, thy believe, Christ's Second Coming will occur.
 It is an unloving and unfruitful endeavor.
 I know of no one who has been saved by a stranger grabbing him or her on the street and giving them a three-sentence religious recipe.
 Yet many believe that the actual words of the Gospel weave some kind of magic spell to influence sinners to Christ.